simeononsecurity/simeononsecurity.ch/content/articles/configuring-your-network_-the-role-of-dns/index.en.md

 The Role of DNS in Network Configuration
 ----------------------------------------

 Wrapping up, DNS plays a crucial role in network configuration, ensuring the smooth operation and optimal performance of a network infrastructure.
 By understanding the role of DNS in network infrastructure, network administrators can make informed decisions when configuring their networks.
 The configuration of DNS settings can have a significant impact on network performance, with proper configuration leading to faster and more reliable network connections.
-Additionally, DNS configuration can contribute to network security by implementing measures such as DNS filtering and DNSSEC.
+Also, DNS configuration can contribute to network security by implementing measures such as DNS filtering and DNSSEC.
 Following best practices for DNS configuration, such as using redundant DNS servers and regularly monitoring DNS performance, can further enhance network reliability and security.
 In the event of DNS issues, troubleshooting techniques can be employed to identify and resolve any problems.
 Overall, a well-configured DNS is essential for a robust and secure network infrastructure.

 Frequently Asked Questions
 --------------------------